contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

 ## The `#[cgp_getter]` Macro

-The `cgp` crate provides the `#[cgp_getter]` macro, which auto derive implementations such as `UseFields`.
-Other than that, it provides the same interface as `#[cgp_component]`, and derives the same component
-traits and blanket implementations.
+The `cgp` crate offers the `#[cgp_getter]` macro, which automatically derives implementations like `UseFields`.
+As an extension of `#[cgp_component]`, it provides the same interface and generates the same CGP component traits and blanket implementations.

-Using `#[cgp_getter]`, we can just define the accessor traits and then make use of `UseFields` directly
+With `#[cgp_getter]`, you can define accessor traits and seamlessly use `UseFields` directly in the component wiring, eliminating the need for manual implementations:
-inside the component wiring without additional implementation:

 ```rust
 # extern crate cgp;